Annan History, Family Crest & Coats of Arms

 - James Annan, American climatologist

-- Daniel Annan, American Democrat politician, Delegate to Democratic National Convention from Maryland, 1888
+- Daniel Annan, American Democratic Party politician, Delegate to Democratic National Convention from Maryland, 1888

-- Mrs. Andrew A. Annan, American Democrat politician, Delegate to Democratic National Convention from Maryland, 1924 (alternate), 1936
+- Mrs. Andrew A. Annan, American Democratic Party politician, Delegate to Democratic National Convention from Maryland, 1924 (alternate), 1936

 - Alyson Regina Annan (b.
 1973), Australian Olympic Gold medal winning field hockey player